NASA Logo, National Aeronautics and Space Administration

 40 hPa

-As described above.
-The easterly (E) and westerly points are as shown in the Singapore zonal winds, and are defined by the EOF-1 and EOF-2 phase diagram above.
-Units are millimeters per second.
+As with the zonal winds, this T plot is generated by taking the monthly mean MERRA-2 zonal mean temperatures, and then subtracting the long-term monthly mean, and then linearly detrending the residual temperature.
+The easterly (E) and westerly (W) points are from the Singapore zonal winds, and are defined by the EOF-1 and EOF-2 phase diagram above.
+Units are Kelvin.

 10 hPa